 Sign the Affidavit for eFiling (Divorce);

-Download the brochure Marriage, Families and Separation.
+Download the Marriage, Families and Separation brochure.
 If you’re a sole applicant, this brochure must be included when serving divorce papers on your ex-spouse.

-All divorces must be listed in court, even if you don’t need to attend.
+All divorces must be listed in court.
+This applies even if you don’t need to attend.

-- You must attend the divorce hearing if you’re a sole applicant with children under 18.
+You must attend the divorce hearing if you’re a sole applicant with children under 18 years of age.

 Step 7: Serving divorce documents

-If you cannot locate your spouse, you may apply to the Court for substituted service.
+If you can’t locate your spouse, you may apply to the Court for substituted service as part of your online divorce application.
 This allows you to serve someone you’re confident will bring the application to the respondent’s attention.

 Conclusion

-Online divorce proceedings are the most common way of dissolving a marriage.
-By following these 8 simple steps, you can complete an online application quickly and hassle-free.
-If you’re unsure of any aspect of the process, seek legal advice.
+An online divorce application is the most common way to end a marriage.
+By following these 8 simple steps, you can apply for online divorce quickly and easily.
+If you’re unsure about any part of the process, seek legal advice.